- Insightly vs. Zoho are evenly matched in sales automation and contact management.

 Insightly uses tags to offer another method for directing contacts once they’re inside the system.
 Custom tags can be created to represent geographical region, product line, and other important information.

 Both systems also include web-to-lead forms that you can embed on your website.
 When someone fills out a form, their information will automatically be added to the CRM database.

-To help salespeople develop a better cadence of when to follow up, many CRMs now offer a task management feature.
-Instead of guessing when it’s best to call a certain person, users can set a reminder to follow up after a certain period of time.
+To help salespeople develop a better contact follow-up cadence, many CRMs now offer task management features.
+These tools use automatic reminders to streamline tasks that might otherwise get lost in the shuffle.
+Instead of guessing when it’s best to call a person, users can set a reminder to follow up after a period of time.

 Zoho and Insightly each provide some form of task management, though this is one area where Insightly has a definite advantage.

 Insightly uses a horizontal pipeline to visualize sales stages instead of the traditional vertical funnel.
-This is great for lead management, but the value of pipelines extends beyond sales stages and into full-blown project management.
+This is great for lead management, but the value of the pipeline feature extends beyond sales stages and into full-blown project management.

-Pipeline stages can be customized to represent different project stages, so you can manage sales opportunities as “projects” from end-to-end.
-Projects can be sorted by stage or assigned user.
+Pipeline stages can be customized to represent different project stages, so you can manage sales opportunities as projects—from end-to-end.
+Projects can be sorted by stage or assigned to a user.